-Want restaurant style Dal Takda?
+Restaurant style Dal Takda cooked in the Instant Pot come together quickly in under 30 minutes.
 Sharing the secret tadka that sets this dal tadka apart from the other yellow dal.
-Cooked effortlessly in the Instant Pot, plus pot-in-pot rice in under 30 minutes for a complete flavor meal.
+Cooked effortlessly for a complete flavor meal.

-For the longest time as a child, I didn't know yellow dal and dal tadka were different.
-My mom explained the magic of tadka-the sizzling spices that transform simple dal.
-Now, I use my Instant Pot pot-in-pot method to make this dal, and it's quick, flavorful, and so convenient.
+My son loves a good Dal Tadka, he got hooked onto it form the Indian restaurants so now, I use my Instant Pot to make this dal.
+It's quick, flavorful, and oh so convenient.
 In this post, I'll share my easy recipe and tips to make restaurant-style dal tadka at home.

 Jump to: